 I accidentally deleted the original post so here it is again. . .

-So, if you’ve been following along on social media, Cooper had a unplanned vet visit this week.1 He
+So, if you’ve been following along on social media, Cooper had a unplanned vet visit this week.
+Actually, two visits because this daddy is so absent minded.
+He

 developed a severe limp in his left leg.
 It gets a bit weird because overnight the

 limp switched from one leg to the other.

 He has developed limps before but they were almost always from him jumping too much from furniture.
 They also don’t develop very often.
 He’s had two episodes in just under a month and this last one was one of the most severe.
 I always give it 24 hours to see if he improves.
 This last time showed very little improvement the next day.
 I was concerned enough I missed work to get him checked out.

 We had to go back a second time as I wasn’t thinking and fed him the first day.
 Most dogs need to be sedated for X-rays as they can’t stay still enough to get clean

 images.
 Bullies are also much more likely to aspirate under sedation with food in

 their bellies, so we couldn’t get them done on the first visit.
 They did pretty much